Dr Senait Fisseha, MD, JD

 Fireside Chat: Politics for Good - Leading the UHC Agenda with Conviction

-The fireside chat will be an informal discussion between African Heads of State and health leaders, who have stood tall in the face of adversity and set out on paths that few others would have the courage to take.
+The fireside chat will be an informal discussion between African Ministers of Health, who have stood tall in the face of adversity and set out on paths that few others would have the courage to take.
 It will feature inspirational leaders in conversation, providing a platform to share experiences and learnings of advancing the Universal Health Coverage (UHC) agenda, inspire participants, and set the scene for the plenaries and sessions to follow.